sfatew/Grayscale-Colorization/README.md

 https://drive.google.com/drive/folders/1iDNwooaIGfxeb335f40Z78Ov89D9JRXR

-Download the models from there and put them into the `model` folder.
+Download the models from there, create a `model` folder in the poject root directory an put them in there.

-After that you can run the Infer.py file and follow what is told when rrunning the file
+After that you can run the Infer.py file and follow what it told to run the file